text that reads, crystals, rocks, minerals, gemstones

 This comes from their Instagram page.

-""If you find a business that claims its materials have been ethically sourced, check whether it sells lapis lazuli from Afghanistan.
+""If you find a business that claims its materials have been ethically sourced, check whether it sells lapis lazuli.
 You'll be amazed at how many do.

-They're also likely to sell malachite from Congo and almost certainly rose quartz from Madagascar.
+They're also likely to sell malachite from Congo and almost certainly rose quartz, amethyst and many other crystals from Madagascar.